Taylor Swift blasts new sale of her catalogue for benefiting Scooter Braun: ‘It’s a shame’

 Now, she said on Monday, Braun was selling her chart-topping catalogue to a private equity firm.
-But rather than celebrating, the deal left Swift fuming again.
+But rather than celebrating, Swift was fuming about the deal again.

 After learning that Braun would still profit off her work under the terms of the deal, Swift announced Monday that she had already begun rerecording her first six albums in an attempt to regain independence from the executive whose name alone regularly left her in tears.

-The new deal by Shamrock Holdings for Swift’s master recordings, which was first reported by Variety, is believed to be for more than $300 million.
+As first reported by Variety, the new deal by Shamrock Holdings for Swift’s master recordings is believed to be for more than $300 million.
 The value from those first six albums could eventually reach as high as $450 million, according to the outlet.

 In a post on Twitter, Swift published a copy of a letter she sent to Shamrock Holdings last month informing the California-based firm, which was founded by Walt Disney’s nephew, of her decision to rerecord dozens of songs, including a collection of top-10 hits, so that they would no longer profit Braun.